Open-source accounting for personal and professional finances

 • Add the account directive

-At this point in time, they have no impact on journal parsing.
+Now, they have no impact on journal parsing.
 But we will use them when we implement strict checking later on.

 Currency support